07542 926011 [email protected]

 The blade is of high quality and of complex manufacture.
 It has a short ricasso and tapers to its tip.
 It is of flattened hexagonal section and triple fullered from after a quarter of its length to the tip.
 The space between the ricasso and the commencement of the fullers is decorated with engraved Rococo scrolls and panels.
 The baluster shaped wooden grip is bound with contra-twisted pairs of roped silver wire separated by thinner lengths between.
 Silver woven “Turks’ Heads” mounted top and bottom complete the appearance of this attractive grip.
 One of the boldly formed pas d’ ane rings contains the stamps of the maker on one side.

 The maker of this sword was certainly a skilled silversmith but his mark on the hilt is not identified.
-The owner was almost certainly a landed aristocrat of pre-Revolutionary France.
+Hunting in France at this time was the pursuit of the nobility and the owner was almost certainly a landed aristocrat of pre-Revolutionary France.
 Silver hilted small swords were fashionable attire for 18th century gentlemen.
 Although mostly worn for effect a gentleman carrying such a sword was also announcing to society that he was capable of defending himself with it and was trained to do so.
 The stylish and delicate appearance of these swords was an expression of confidence, social standing and competence in their use as formidable duelling weapons.
+Duelling in France was still frequent in France at this time.

 There are no losses or repairs to the hilt which has maintained its original pleasing outline and is in fine condition.
 The engraving on the blade near the hilt is worn in places and the blade is lightly stained with blemishes of blackened age along its length, and a patch of light pitting at the point, but otherwise is in good condition and of original length.
 The blade is 31.25 inches (79.5 cm) long and overall the sword is just over 37.5 inches (95.5 cm)